The Comcast Center

 Philadelphia’s tallest building is also one of the country’s greenest

-Standing at a robust 975 feet tall, the newly opened Comcast Center is the tallest building in Philadelphia.
-And with its ambitious incorporation of eco-friendly technologies, the Center is also the tallest “green” building in the country.
+Standing at a robust 975 feet tall, the Comcast Center is the tallest building in Philadelphia (at least until the Comcast Technology Center opens in early 2018).
+And with its ambitious incorporation of eco-friendly technologies, it’s also the tallest “green” building in the country.

 Open to the Public